siegerts/xiegerts.com/content/post/change-amplify-hosting-app-type.md

 If you want to change to the application type from SSR to SSG, or SSG to SSR, then the `platform` and `framework` type needs to be changed in your application settings in Amplify Hosting.
 If not, you'll likely hit deploy errors or 503s  when the site builds and deploys.

-The current framework type is listed in the **App settings** -> **Building settings** -> **app build specification**.
+The current framework type is listed in the **App settings** -> **Building settings** -> **App build specification**.
 This is determined when the application is created.
 For Next.js SSR apps, the type is selected if the build command in `package.json` is `next build`.
 The match criteria for each app build type is explained in the [Deploying a Next.js SSR app with Amplify](https://docs.aws.amazon.com/amplify/latest/userguide/server-side-rendering-amplify.html#redeploy-ssg-to-ssr) documentation.

 ### Change an SSG app to SSR